thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 └──────────────┘       └──────────────┘
 ```

-Here's an example `CREATE TABLE` SQL command that'll create a `movies` table based on the above ER diagram.
+Using the diagram, it's easy to see how you'd create the `movies` and `awards` tables.
+Here are some example `CREATE TABLE` commands that'll create tables based on the above ER diagram.

 ```sql
 CREATE TABLE movies (